LoyaltyNZ/pmux/README.md

 # pmux

-pmux is a programmable multiplexer that takes a simple configuration of commands you want run and executes them in a tmux session.
+pmux is a programmable multiplexer that takes either a JSON file or a node.js script that describes a series of commands to be executed in windows in a tmux session.

 ## Getting Started